 Neodymium magnets can be used in a variety of applications.
 This is because they come in many different shapes.
 Neodymium arc magnets and neodymium bar magnets are good examples of commonly sold shapes.
 They have several uses in varied industries.
 What are the differences between them?
+In this article, we will take a close look at the differences between the neodymium arc magnets and neodymium bar magnets.

 Bar magnets are magnetic materials made into bar shapes.
 The bars have two unlike poles, the South Pole and the North Pole.
 The poles have equal magnetic strength.
 Neodymium bar magnets are permanent magnets that have many desirable qualities.